Tim Hopkin’s gait is hard to miss. He’s still getting used to the prosthetic leg.

 Hopkins didn’t lose his leg on a battlefield in Iraq or Afghanistan.
 He lost it on an operating table in a Cincinnati hospital.

 The device that took his leg was not a terrorist bomb.
-It was a medical device found in four out of every five U.S. hospitals.
+Hopkins claims it was a medical device found in thousands of U.S. hospitals.
 It was a Bair Hugger warming blanket, Hopkins says.

 The air never touches the patient.
-But studies suggest the devices can stir up bacteria below the operating table.
+But studies suggest the devices may disrupt airflow in operating rooms.
+Lawsuits claim this can lift contaminants lurking below the operating table.
+They claim these particles can ride on air currents into open incisions.

-Researchers claim air currents then carry bacteria to the open surgical wound.
-Even a single bacterium landing on a hip or knee implant can be disastrous.
+If bacteria hitch a ride on these particles, the results could be severe.
+Even a single bacterium landing on a hip or knee implant during surgery can be disastrous.
 It can grow over months into a deep wound infection.

 More than 4,000 people have filed Bair Hugger lawsuits over infections.
 Hopkins is among those suing the manufacturer, 3M.
 The company says the devices are safe after 200 million surgeries.